 Withdrawal occurs when an individual who is dependent upon alcohol doesn’t drink, or consume sufficient amounts of alcohol, and experiences some or all of the following effects of alcohol dependence:

 Mental dependency is an alcohol effect that occurs when an individual is not drinking, but constantly thinks about drinking in an obsessive manner.
+Alcohol counselling may help you to cope with this.

 The right help at the right time